flatironinstitute/sciware/19_Profiling/main.md

 - Need to look at context!
   - System load? (`htop`!)
   - Hardware issues? (`iowait`)
-  - Memory? (garbage collection, swapping...)
+  - Memory? (garbage collection, swapping, cache...)
   - Concurrency/system interactions? (network latency...)
   - etc
 - **Complexity does not go away just because you put it in a black-box**